h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_6_Quiz.md

 ## Question 8

 ### Problem Statement
-Consider Maximum Likelihood Estimation (MLE) for softmax regression.
+Consider Maximum Likelihood Estimation (MLE) for softmax regression in multi-class classification problems.

 #### Task
 1. [🔍] How does MLE relate to minimizing cross-entropy loss?
 Answer in one sentence